 The new law categorically states that the pronouncement of divorce in Malta will not affect the rights and obligations of the parties as parents as shown clearly above.

-However, article 66L of the civil code states that in Malta divorce pronouncements by the competent court give the right to the parties to remarry but the party receiving maintenance from the other party shall forfeit this right of maintenance as from the day of remarriage but this rule shall not apply in the case of when the party has received a lump sum from the other party.
+However, article 66L of the civil code states that in Malta divorce pronouncements by the competent court give the right to the parties to remarry.
+The party receiving maintenance from the other party shall forfeit this right of maintenance as from the day of remarriage.
+This rule shall not apply in the case of when the party has received a lump sum from the other party.

 Divorce and jurisdiction of the Maltese Civil Court